The health and safety of radiologists, allied professionals, patients and health care workers are of primary importance.

 The ACR will keep members informed regarding future relevant actions that the medical and radiological communities may take that could help protect patients and providers from the Coronavirus.

 The ACR is here to support radiology residency programs during the COVID-19 outbreak with free online Residency Training Resources.

 In the wake of the current COVID-19 situation, the ACR is making the CPI Chest modules available free via e-book format for educational purposes only – no CME.
 Study with the experts!

-The ACR offers new Case In Point COVID-19 cases to be added weekly.
+The ACR offers Case In Point COVID-19 cases for CME and non-CME open access.